 When we’re thinking about fixing our posture we’re working against decades of behavior, it’s going to take some time to make progress.
 These are behaviors that go as far back as when you first started walking, crawling even.
 Lessons you learned from your parents, the lessons they learned from their parents.

 Don’t give up on yourself though.
 Celebrate each time that you realize that you’re standing or sitting incorrectly, catch yourself and fix it.

 Triggers or Prompts

-It’s been seen again and again that one of the best way to build a new habit is to tie to an existing habitual behavior.
+It’s been seen again and again that one of the best ways to build a new habit is to tie to existing habitual behavior.